claupomm/RNA-seq_snv_tumour_only/README.md

 # Variant calling pipeline on RNA-seq data for tumour-only breast cancer cell lines

-Typically, variant calling on tumour material is performed on whole-exome or whole-genome DNA sequencing.
+Typically, variant calling on tumour material is performed on who PIPELINE ON RNA-SEQ DATA FOR TUMOUR-ONLY BREAST CANCER CELL LINESle-exome or whole-genome DNA sequencing.
 This workflow, however, has been used for analysing RNA-seq data of 29 tumour breast cancer cell lines without matched-normal sample pairs for identifying single nuleotide variants (SNVs) and insertions / deletions (InDels).
 Since capturing germline variants produces a massive amount of mutations per sample, the filtering process is of special importance in order to retrieve an essence of potentially intriguing variants.

 ## Outline